jackivan88/wseh2017-18/index.md

 1. Do not pack up until the one-minute bell.
 If you begin packing up before the one-minute bell without permission, you will receive a strike.
 During the end of class, it is important to remain silent so that you can hear any announcements from the teacher or the office.
 2. Once the one-minute bell rings, silently log out of your workstation if we are in the lab.
 Do not shut down your computer.
 3. Silently wrap up your headphones if they are out using the hourglass wrap and place them in your binder pocket.
-4. Silently place your pens, pencil, and USB drive in your binder pocket.
+4. Silently place your pens and pencils in your binder pocket.
 5. Silently close your binder and planner.
 6. At the final bell, silently stand up, push in your chair, and pick up your materials.
 At this point you may talk.
 If you have a question for me, please remain in your seat so I can talk to you after your classmates have left.